thakkaryash21/thakkaryash21/README.md

 - 👨‍💻 All of my projects are available at [https://yash-thakkar.com](https://yash-thakkar.com)

-- 💬 Ask me about **Svelte.js, Sveltekit, React.js, Next,js, Python, Django**
+- 💬 Ask me about **Svelte.js, Sveltekit, React.js, Next,js, Python, Django, PyTorch, Numpy**

 - 📫 How to reach me **thakkaryash21@gmail.com**